658

 3

-Heinrich August Wilhelm Meyer was a German Protestant divine.
+Heinrich August Wilhelm Meyer was a German Lutheran theologian.
 He wrote commentaries on the New Testament and published an edition of that book.

 3